osxzxso/extension-bookmarker/README.md

 **Note**: When adding or removing bookmarks, make sure to copy the identifier exactly as shown, including the publisher and extension name (publisher.extensionname).

-How to locate and copy an extension's identifier within the VS Code Extensions Marketplace:
+How to locate and copy an extension's identifier within the VSC Extensions Marketplace:
 -------------------------------------------------------------------------------------------
-1. Open the Extensions view in Visual Studio Code by clicking on the "Extensions" icon in the Activity Bar on the side or by using the shortcut `Ctrl+Shift+X` (Windows/Linux) or `Cmd+Shift+X` (Mac).
+1. Open the Extensions view in VSC by clicking on the "Extensions" icon in the Activity Bar on the side or by using the shortcut `Ctrl+Shift+X` (Windows/Linux) or `Cmd+Shift+X` (Mac).
 2. In the search bar at the top, enter the name or keywords related to the extension you are looking for.
 3. From the search results, locate the extension you are interested in, right click on it and select "Copy Extension ID".
 The extension's identifier is now copied.
 3. Alternatively, from the search results, locate the extension you are interested in and click on it to open its details page.